sandialabs/Sola/docs/source/problems/optimization.md

 # Constrained Optimization

-The prototypical outer-loop problem is constrained optimization.
+The prototypical outer-loop problem is constrained optimization where solving the constraints incurs a significant computational cost.
-WOLF addresses constrained optimization problems of the form
+WOLF addresses constrained optimization problems that can be written as follows.

 $$
 \begin{aligned}
     \min_{u,z} ~& J(u,z)
     \\
-    s.t. ~~& c(u,z) = 0
+    s.t. ~~& c(u,z) = 0.
 \end{aligned}
-$$ (overview:opt_prob)
+$$ (optimization:problem)

 Here, $u$ indicates the state variable, $z$ is the control variable, $J$ is the objective function, and $c$ specifies the constraints.
 If $c(u,z)=0$ admits a unique solution for any given $z$, then there exists a solution operator $S(z)$ such that $c(S(z),z)=0$ for all possible controls $z$.
-In this case, {eq}`overview:opt_prob` can be formulated as an equivalent _unconstrained_ optimization problem
+In this case, {eq}`optimization:problem` can be formulated as an equivalent _unconstrained_ optimization problem

 ::::{margin}
 :::{note}
-The minimization problem {eq}`overview:rs_opt_prob` is said to be in _reduced space_ because the optimization is over the space of possible controls only, not the joint space of possible states and controls.
+The minimization problem {eq}`optimization:problem_reduced` is said to be in _reduced space_ because the optimization is over the space of possible controls only, not the joint space of possible states and controls.
 :::
 ::::

 $$
     \min_{z} \hat{J}(z)=J(S(z),z).
-$$ (overview:rs_opt_prob)
+$$ (optimization:problem_reduced)

+The state and control may be finite-dimensional vectors, or they may be functions of space and/or time.
-Note that {eq}`overview:opt_prob` and {eq}`overview:rs_opt_prob` may be posed as infinite-dimensional optimizations over function spaces, but the state and control must be discretized to do any computation.
+In the latter case, {eq}`optimization:problem` and {eq}`optimization:problem_reduced` may be posed as infinite-dimensional optimizations over function spaces.
+However, the state and control must be discretized (represented with finitely many numbers) to do any computation.
 After discretization, we have finite-dimensional state and control vectors

 $$